playframework/playframework/documentation/manual/gettingStarted/GettingStartedControllersAndViews.md

-# Controllers - Getting started
+# Controllers and Views - Getting started

 ## A minimal controller